-The fan, controlled by the frequency controller (6), provides an optimum air supply when there is a heat demand.
+The fan provides an optimum air supply when there is a heat demand.
 A safety aspect is that the fan ensures that any gases present in the combustion chamber get removed, both before and after combustion.
 We refer to this as pre- and post-purge.